dnsimple/dnsimple-support/content/articles/domain-auto-renewal.md

 1. If you have more than one account, select the relevant one.
 1. On the header click the <label>Domains</label> tab, locate the relevant domain, and click it to access the domain page.
-1. Check the <label>Auto-renew this domain before it expires</label> checkbox on the "Registration" status card
+1. Check the <label>Auto-renew this domain before it expires</label> checkbox on the "Registration" status card.

 <!--- needs screenshot -->